 The types of cryptocurrency mining that I review are all cloud miners.
 Cloud Mining is the process of bitcoin mining that uses a remote datacentre with shared processing power.
 This type of cloud mining enables all of us to mine bitcoins (or other types of cryptocurrency) without having to manage the hardware.
 It simply uses software on our computer and, if the computer is on anyways, does not carry any extra electrical costs.

-To be more technically accurate, however, bitcoin wallets keep a secret piece of data called a private key which is used to sign transactions, providing mathematical proof that they have come from the owner of the wallet.
-The electronic signature also prevents the transaction from being altered by anybody once it has been issued.
+To be more technically accurate, however, crypto exchanges keep a secret piece of data called a private key which is used to sign transactions.
+They provide mathematical proof that they have come from the owner of the wallet.
+This electronic signature also prevents the transaction from being altered by anybody once it has been issued.

 I hope that this blog de-mystifies crypocurrencies for you!
 Please make sure you leave any comments and questions below, however, so that I can further update and improve it.
 I always love to hear from my readers!

 There are a lot of scams and hacks out there, and you need to be very careful about them.
 These can happen to anyone using…